chazzzz/jquery-instant-webcam/README.md

 How did you do it?
 ==

-In Actionscript
+I used 'External Interface' to call methods from jQuery/javascript and 'Base64Encoder' to encode the data.

+Others
+==

+Can I decode it?
 --

-I used $External Interface$ class and  $Base64Encoder$ to encode the data
+Of course! but I discourage it decoding in jQuery/javascript.
+It's fast if you decode it in the server

+Any other methods?
+--
+>     webcam.getCameraList() //returns a string array camera names